And I’ll tell you about Romanko’s ABC of an all-star female list of spies, crime fighters and the shows they starred in…

 Women of Science Fiction, Fantasy, Mystery, and Espionage: TV Pioneers, Karen A. Romanko

 Recently I read author Karen A Romanko’s entertaining tribute to those female characters in fantasy and sci-fi TV series in her book Women of Science Fiction and Fantasy Television (2019).
 This book gave me a valuable insight into an alphabetical array of these characters from every decade since the 1950s.
-Now, I can gladly report thanks to her, this sometime Sci-fi watcher can tell Beverley Crusher from Captain Janeway and has got a few more series titles to hunt down.
+Now, I can gladly report thanks to her, this sometimes Sci-fi watcher can tell Beverley Crusher from Captain Janeway and has got a few more series titles to hunt down.

 Today, I’m going back in time to review the first of her tributes to those characters we know and love in Television’s Female Spies and Crimefighters: 600 Characters and Shows, 1950s to the Present (2016).
 I found it easy to fall into Romanko’s friendly writing style in this book.
 However, any newcomer to her writing is welcomed like a long lost friend who is superexcited to tell you about her latest telly finds from past and present.